 If your private well water tests positive for sources of nitrate, switch to bottled water while you look into the following water treatment solutions:

 Ion exchange systems are installed at a home’s point of entry and provide whole-house water softening benefits.
 These systems are typically used to treat water hardness, but they can also be used to remove nitrate.

 Inside a water softener is a resin bed, which is regenerated with sodium ions.
 Water flows through this resin bed, and sodium ions are exchanged with hardness minerals.
 This is known as ion exchange.

 Anion exchange units follow the same process as water softeners, but they use chloride instead of sodium in the resin.
 The nitrate ions are attracted to the chloride ions, and the impurities are exchanged in a process known as anion exchange.

 When it becomes saturated with nitrate ions, the resin bed will regenerate, replenishing its chloride ions.
 This allows for anion exchange to continue at the same level of effectiveness throughout the unit’s lifespan.

 Ideally, your water should have high nitrate and low sulfate levels for the most effective anion exchange to take place.
 This is because chloride attracts both nitrate and sulfate, and sulfate tends to be favored, so you may not get the contaminant removal you had intended on.

 Reverse osmosis treatment is another popular nitrate removal solution for private well owners.
-This type of unit is usually installed at a point-of-use location, like underneath your kitchen sink, and can remove more than 99.9% of all TDS, or total dissolved solids.
+This type of unit is usually installed at a point-of-use location, like underneath your kitchen sink, and on average can remove 83-92% of the nitrates in the water in addition to TDS, or total dissolved solids.

 Nitrate and nitrite are removed at the membrane stage of RO filtration.
 This membrane contains tiny pores that allow only water particles to pass through, while almost every other contaminant is left behind, and is flushed out of the system with wastewater.